Does man think that We cannot assemble his bones?

 BBC, 18 February 2008

-8) What about the hundreds of millions severely mentally sick over the centuries who have no way of knowing God Almighty?
+8) What about the hundreds of millions mentally sick over the centuries who have no way of knowing God Almighty?

 Mentally ill 'suffering neglect'